 Self-support – Hand-in-hand with dignity is the ability to support one’s self.
 This item bridges the gap between mental and physical health, venturing into a topic familiar to those medical professionals reading this as ‘minimum levels of care’.
 Put simply, a task done for a person who would otherwise be able to accomplish that task for themselves diminishes that individual’s capacity to perform that task in the future.
 By providing persons with disabilities the opportunity to work and the dignity afforded by that task, and by training and supporting the person towards ever-greater independence, we not only introduce persons with disabilities to a level of self-support they might not otherwise have achieved, but we also ensure that those individuals remain capable of self-support for longer.

 - For those individuals with disabilities qualifying for Medicaid, the national average annual cost per individual is $12,834.26.
-BAE is fortunate to be able to provide private health insurance at 20 hours of work per week per individual, greatly reducing all taxpayers’ expense while improving the individual’s access to the health care of their choice.
+BAE is fortunate to be able to offer private health insurance at 30 hours of work per week per individual, greatly reducing all taxpayers’ expense while improving the individual’s access to the health care of their choice.
 (5)

 For individuals with mental health issues coupled with a history of substance abuse, also known as co-occurring disorders, the annual cost savings jumps to $16,635.00 in reduced treatment and institutionalization costs, achievable with consistent work schedules sometimes less than 20 hours per week.(6)

 - Persons with a Disability: Labor Force Characteristics – 2017 (https://www.bls.gov/news.release/disabl.nr0.htm)

 - The Employment of Individuals with Disabilities: An Economic Gain for Oregon